kazumah1/droid-hacks/plan.md

 - Added cinematic polish (dual point lights, ambient fill, grid helper, camera damping) plus a default pyramid build trigger so the view never feels empty.
 - Teammate-specific helpers and window globals were stripped out; this document now tracks how the Builder layer behaves so the other roles can integrate against a clean surface later.
 - Integrated Architect teammate’s logic: commands now flow through `gravitySortVoxels` → `buildSlotsFromVoxels`, and the UI can toggle between the centralized `SwarmController` and the new `AutonomousSwarmSystem` to compare behaviors.
+- Reinforced stigmergic realism: slots now carry discrete levels, controllers only release the next layer when the one below is filled, and locked bots ride a global transform so we can translate/rotate entire builds without breaking alignment.

 ---